Alhajasaraunia/Sales_Planning_Project/README.md

 - If the sales quantity is larger than the stock level of the previous month, the production quantity is this difference

+ This Project Was Done in  the week six of the Azubi boot camp